For media inquiries, please contact Patrick Mirza at Patrick@esopassociation.org or 202-293-2971.

 The Association is the leading voice in America for employee ownership through ESOPs, and devotes considerable time to creating and maintaining favorable ESOP legislation.
 In addition, The ESOP Association is a prime source for educational materials necessary for successful implementation and administration of an ESOP.

-- The ESOP Association represents approximately 1,600 ESOP companies.
-Total membership is approximately 2,800.
+- The ESOP Association represents more than 1,600 ESOP companies.
+Total membership is approximately 2,900.

 - Approximately 99% of ESOP Association members are private, closely-held companies.